browserengineering/book/book/forms.md

 `<input>` elements are inline content, like text, laid out in lines.
 So to support inputs we'll need a new kind of layout object, which I'll call `InputLayout`.
 Let's start by copying `TextLayout` and renaming it to `InputLayout`.
-We'll need to make some quick edits.
+We'll then need to make some quick edits.

 First, there's no `word` argument to `InputLayout`s: